cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/001_Preparations/readme.md

 The GIT repository contains files that are needed during the deployment.
 Therefore, it needs to be checked out on the jump server.

-(later) Initially, the deploy key used to check-out the GIT repo needs to be specified (only once):
+(later) Initially, the deploy key used to check out the GIT repo needs to be specified (only once):

 ```bash
 ```